JKang918/Leetcode/0014 Longest Common Prefix [Easy]/README.md

     #compare this to all the others starting with the second word
     for i in range(1, len(strs)):

-        #if the prefix exists in another word in a string list, then it will not be 0
+        #if the prefix exists in another word in a string list, then it will 0
-        #so being zero means it is not a common prefix
+        #because that phrase(prefix) if found at the beginning of the other word
         while strs[i].find(prefix) != 0:

             #because it is not a common prefix, let's reduce the given prefix by each letter at the end